How To Add Charts And Graphs To WordPress

 Click on ‘Visualizations‘ …

-Find the graph or chart to be added to your content and click the “insert” icon …
+Find the graph or chart you want to add to your content and click the “insert” icon …

-Once you have added your shortcode, click on Publish to publish (or update) your page or post …
+Once you have added the item, click on Publish to publish (or update) your post or page …

-After updating your page/post, click ‘View post’ to see the result …
+After publishing your post/page, click ‘View post’ to see the result …

-As mentioned earlier, Visualizer also displays responsive graphs and charts for viewing on mobile devices …
+As mentioned previously, the plugin also displays responsive graphs and charts for mobile viewers …

-As you can see, WordPress Visualizer lets you add and customize dynamic charts and graphs in your content.
-You can edit your data and your changes will automatically be reflected throughout your website.
-This makes working with interactive chart data in WordPress very efficient.
+As you can see, the Visualizer plugin lets you add and customize dynamic charts and graphs in your content.
+You can edit your data and the changes will automatically be reflected throughout your site.
+This is great if you’re adding dynamic graph data in WordPress.

-The plugin developers have created a number of tutorials you can use to learn how to edit, customize and use Visualizer.
+The developers of this plugin have created a number of tutorials you can use to learn how to edit, customize and use the plugin.

 Congratulations!
-Now you know how to create great-looking and dynamic charts and graphs in WordPress.
+Now you know how to insert appealing pie charts and graphs into your WordPress posts and pages with WordPress Visualizer.